The Future of Remote Work is Now.

 This is a tough one, because managers don’t necessarily have input in what communication methods are put in place at organizations.
 That being said, connection to their coworkers and their organization is a must for employees to feel engaged.
 No worker wants to experience FOMO, and remote workers often do not get that opportunity to connect, which can make them feel isolated and disconnected.
 It might seem impractical to bring remote workers into the office with any frequency, (more to come on this below), but organizations and managers need to find ways to connect these employees to their teams and the company.

 The solution here is not “email more.”
 What really makes a difference in today’s modern workplace is offering real-time communication options.
 That could be Google for Work, Skype for Business, Slack, or a number of other platforms depending on your organization and your budget, according to Forbes.
-This should also mean integrating video into your regularly scheduled meetings.
-As Gallup explains, video conferencing is a viable and important alternative to face-to-face meetings and should be taken as seriously as the latter.
-“People on video or Skype shouldn't be made to feel like outliers.”
+This should also mean integrating video into your regularly scheduled meetings, but you don't have to settle for the same old video conference call.
+Allie Collins, Director of Marketing at GoCo, suggests hosting walking 1:1’s to keep remote teams engaged.
+"For 1:1’s we're Zooming from our phones and giving each other virtual tours of our neighborhood.
+If you've had success with wellness challenges in the past, you might try reviving it with a remote spin."

 5. If possible, create opportunities for teams to meet in person.